-It's also worth noting that irritable bowel syndrome (IBS) is not typically associated with middle-of-the-night BMs, Dr. Kayal says.
+It's also worth noting that irritable bowel syndrome (IBS) — a much less severe GI condition — is not typically associated with pooping in the middle of the night, Dr. Kayal says.

-The chicken you ordered didn't look suspect or the tuna poke bowl tasted just fine, but here you are, spending your night running to the bathroom.
+The chicken you ordered didn't look suspect or the tuna poke bowl tasted just fine, but here you are, waking up with diarrhea in the middle of the night.

-They can also produce toxins that damage the bowel, another factor that contributes to loose stools, she says.
+They can also produce toxins that damage the bowel, another factor that contributes to loose, unhealthy stools, she says.

 It might be agony now, but you'll slowly recover.

-In the meantime, diarrhea — especially a bad case — can cause dehydration if you're not consuming liquids like water and soup.
+In the meantime, diarrhea — especially a bad case — can cause poop sweats along with dehydration if you're not consuming liquids like water and soup.

-See your doctor if you also have a fever, bloody diarrhea, severe abdominal pain or have dark urine or get dizzy with standing, two symptoms of dehydration, Dr. Kayal says.
+See your doctor if you also have a fever, bloody diarrhea, severe abdominal pain or have dark urine or get dizzy with standing, which are symptoms of dehydration, Dr. Kayal says.

 Are you taking a new medication?

-If the middle-of-the-night urge is new, consider any recently prescribed or OTC medication that you're taking.
-Dr. Kayal adds that medications like antibiotics, NSAIDs (like ibuprofen), chemotherapy drugs and drugs that contain magnesium (like antacids) may all be culprits.
+If your nocturnal bowel movements are new, consider any recently prescribed or over-the-counter medication that you're taking.
+Dr. Kayal adds that medications like antibiotics, NSAIDs (like ibuprofen), chemotherapy drugs and drugs that contain magnesium (like antacids) may keep you from having healthy stool.

-Antibiotics, for example, can change the balance of gut bacteria, leading to diarrhea.
+Antibiotics, for example, can change the balance of gut bacteria, leading to diarrhea that won't go away or bad-smelling poop.
 Before taking an anti-diarrheal medication to stop the runs, talk to your doctor.

-Hyperthyroidism (an "overactive thyroid") and neuroendocrine tumors are two additional conditions to have on your radar if you're experiencing nighttime BMs, Dr. Kayal says.
+Hyperthyroidism (an "overactive thyroid") and neuroendocrine tumors are two additional conditions to have on your radar if you're waking up to poop, Dr. Kayal says.